 For example, EmailOctopus offers pricing plans based on the number of subscribers and emails you will be sending.
-For $20 per month, you can send up to 50,000 emails to 5,000 subscribers.
-Learn more on the pricing page.
+For $24 per month, you can send up to 50,000 emails to 5,000 subscribers.

 Factors that affect the cost of email marketing

 Along with the email platform you choose, other factors will affect the cost of your email marketing.
 These include the following:

 Email marketing services often charge according to the number of subscribers you have or the number of emails you send, or both.
 That’s why it’s important to routinely clean your list.
 Because if your email list is full of unengaged subscribers, and abandoned or wrongly spelt email addresses, you’ll be paying to market to people who aren’t even getting your emails.

 Also, you should never buy an email list.
 While it might be tempting to get a ready-made list with thousands of email addresses, it will be worthless if the data is out-of-date.
 Not only that, but if the list you bought was curated illegally, you could be subject to penalties of up to $16,000 for every email you send.

 The best practice is to build an organic list of active subscribers.
 One way to do this is by adding opt-in forms to your website.

 Big businesses often have an entire team running their email marketing.
 Or they’ll hire external agencies to deliver important campaigns.
 However, this is costly and likely out of reach for smaller businesses or solopreneurs just starting out.